datenanfragen/website/content/en/blog/hacktoberfest-2021/index.md

     "authors": [ "malte", "baltpeter" ],
     "notices": "Photo adapted after: \"[maple leaves photo](https://unsplash.com/photos/Pu-en3ew8wY)\" by [Fey Marin](https://unsplash.com/@feymarin) ([Unsplash license](https://unsplash.com/license))"
 }
 ~~Party time!~~ October and therefore the Hacktoberfest are back!
 We are participating again and are looking forward to your contributions.
-Just like in the last years, we are happy to give away some goodies as well.
+Just like in previous years, we are happy to give away some goodies as well.

-{{< featuredImg alt="Written infront of leaves: \"Hacktoberfest 2021: Hack with us!\"" >}}
+{{< featuredImg alt="Written in front of leaves: \"Hacktoberfest 2021: Hack with us!\"" >}}

 Just like the [original Hacktoberfest](https://hacktoberfest.digitalocean.com/) from DigitalOcean, we want to get people excited about Open Source software and contributing to it.
 That means for you: Contribute to datarequests.org and its sister sites and we'll give you some goodies: The first 100 people get a useful webcam slider and a sticker pack.
 The 10 best contributions will receive a t-shirt as well!
 All that is completely free for you, we will even pay for postage.